DataJuggler/SQLSnapshot/README.md

 1. DataJuggler.Net7 - Which reads the database schema
 2. DataJuggler.Excelerate - Writes to Excel

 Known Issues:

 None at this time.

 Fixed issues

-1. (Fixed in version 7.2.9) Exclude Tables bug has been fixed.
+1. (Fixed in 1.0.8, Excelerate version 7.2.9) Exclude Tables bug has been fixed.
-2. (Fixed in v 7.2.10) I attempted to format date columns, but my first attempt didn't work.
-Dates show up as numbers until you format the Excel column.
+2. (Fixed in 1.0.9 Excelerate version 7.2.10) Fixed format date columns as dates.

 Future updates and features may include: